MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/zendesk.md

    <img alt="Zendesk ticket with work item" src="./_img/zendesk/ticket-with-work-item.png" style="border: 1px solid #CCCCCC" />

-   In Visual Studio Team Services, the work item is tagged with the tag you set up , and it's linked back to the ticket in Zendesk.
+   In VSTS, the work item is tagged with the tag you set up , and it's linked back to the ticket in Zendesk.

    <img alt="Work item in VSTS with tag and link to Zendesk ticket" src="./_img/zendesk/work-item.png" style="border: 1px solid #CCCCCC" />